 Just like any other loving and caring parent, you want to continue to have a great relationship with your child after the separation or divorce.
 To do this successfully, you need to realize that now you need to cooperate with your ex-spouse as a parent, not as a partner.
 For obvious reasons, during separation, there is conflict among the parties involved.
 This could be very damaging to kids.
-As a matter fact, one of the hardest things about divorce or separation with your spouse is worried about the effect it will have on kids and the potential risk of not having a good relationship with your kid.
+As a matter of fact, one of the hardest things about divorce or separation from your spouse is worried about the effect it will have on kids and the potential risk of not having a good relationship with your kid.
 Separation and divorce affect a significant portion of Australian children.
 In 2009, there were close to 50,000 divorces granted, with nearly 25,000 of those divorces involving children under 18 years of age.
-Research shows that even after 10 years of separation some kids fantasize about the reunion of their parent.
+Research shows that even after 10 years of separation some kids fantasize about the reunion of their parents.
 Here are some things, we suggest you keep in mind if you are going through a similar situation in life. so, need to spend time away from children.

 You can do something about this:

 Separation and divorces are ugly and nasty, so are the stains left on the lives of the children involved in this process.
 First and foremost you need to realize, not every parent is able to continue their bond or even relationship with their kid.
 There are no easy ways out of these situations.
 We advise you to seek a professional’s help in this regard before the further advancement of the process.